Laplace's demon: Additional context

-Despite this, the English physicist Stephen Hawking said in his book, A Brief History of Time, that "Laplace suggested that there should be a set of scientific laws that would allow us to predict everything that would happen in the universe."
+Despite this, the English physicist Stephen Hawking said in his book A Brief History of Time that "Laplace suggested that there should be a set of scientific laws that would allow us to predict everything that would happen in the universe."

-Similarly in James Gleick's book, Chaos, the author appears to conflate Laplace's demon with a "dream" for human deterministic predictability, and even states that "Laplace seems almost buffoon-like in his optimism, but much of modern science has pursued his dream" (pg.14).
+Similarly, in James Gleick's book Chaos, the author appears to conflate Laplace's demon with a "dream" for human deterministic predictability, and even states that "Laplace seems almost buffoon-like in his optimism, but much of modern science has pursued his dream" (pg.14).

+Loschmidt's paradox

+Recently, Laplace's demon has been invoked to resolve a famous paradox of statistical physics, Loschmidt's paradox.
+The argument is that, in order to reverse all velocities in a gas system, measurements must be performed by what effectively becomes a Laplace's demon.
+This, in conjunction with Landauer's principle, allows a way out of the paradox.

 Recent views

-There has recently been proposed a limit on the computational power of the universe, i.e. the ability of Laplace's demon to process an infinite amount of information.
-The limit is based on the maximum entropy of the universe, the speed of light, and the minimum amount of time taken to move information across the Planck length, and the figure was shown to be about 10120 bits.
+Modern studies have proposed limits on the computational power of the universe, which would preclude the ability of Laplace's demon to process an infinite amount of information.
+A paper by Seth Lloyd in 2000 proposed a limit based on the maximum entropy of the universe, the speed of light, and the minimum amount of time taken to move information across the Planck length, arriving at a figure of around 10120 bits.
 Accordingly, anything that requires more than this amount of data cannot be computed in the amount of time that has elapsed so far in the universe.
 A simple logical proof of the impossibility of Laplace's idea was advanced in 2012 by Iegor Reznikoff, who posits that the demon cannot predict his own future memory.